ZhangTeng-Hust/DTRSR/02-Battery/readme.md

 - ***Model-contrast. py*** is used to compare *DTRSR* with other methods, such as *PD*, *RT*, *FC*, *MDA*, *CDA*, and *BDA*;
 - ***TCA_DAN_contrast. py*** is used to compare *DTRSR* with *TCA* and *DAN*;
 - ***TST_contrast. py*** is used to compare *DTRSR* with Two Stage TrAdaBoost.R2;

+## Gratitude
+The writer provides the reference of the original code for this work, https://github.com/jay15summer/Two-stage-TrAdaboost.R2， TwoStageTrAdaboost.py was built by the author，Thank you very much.